KI7MT/java-app-examples/README.md

 * (Intermediate) [Parking Garage]() - is a parking fee calculator.
 It employs an input scanner, while-loop and it-statements.

-* (Advanced) [Animal Sighting]() - is a an application that counts animal sightings and prints the totals.
-It uses ArrayLists,input scanners, while-loops, class instantiation, Object, hashCode, and toString overrides.
+* (Advanced) [Animal Sighting]() - is an application that counts animal sightings and prints the totals.
+It uses ArrayLists, input scanners, while-loops, class instantiation, Object, hashCode, and toString overrides.

 * (Advanced) [Domain Purchase]() - in an invoicing example application.
 It implements an [Interface](https://docs.oracle.com/javase/tutorial/java/concepts/interface.html), [Abstract Method](https://docs.oracle.com/javase/tutorial/java/IandI/abstract.html), random generator, for-loops, and static methods.

-* (Advanced) [Gross Pay]() - is a gross pay calculator that uses three different pay types S=Salary, H=Hourly, C=Commission.
+* (Advanced) [Gross Pay]() - is a gross pay calculator that uses three different pay types: S=Salary, H=Hourly, C=Commission.
 It extends (has-a) an Employee class, uses an [Abstract Method](https://docs.oracle.com/javase/tutorial/java/IandI/abstract.html), for-loops, and switch statements.

 * (Advanced) [Radio Station]() - is a station inventory and cost application.
 It employs class instantiation, ArrayLists, and if-else statements.